storyblok/php-management-api-client/README.md

 The `ManagementApi` class offers a flexible, generic interface for managing content.
 It includes methods to get, create, update, and delete content.
 With this approach, you can define the endpoint path and pass query string parameters as a generic array.
 The response is returned as a `StoryblokData` object, allowing you to access the JSON payload, status codes, and other details directly.

 Alternatively, you can leverage dedicated classes like `SpaceApi`, which are tailored to specific resources.
-For instance, the `SpaceApi` class provides methods for managing spaces and returns specialized data objects, such as `SpaceData` (for a single space) or `SpacesData` (for a collection of spaces).
+For instance, the `SpaceApi` class provides methods for managing spaces and returns specialized data objects, such as `Space` (for a single space) or `Spaces` (for a collection of spaces).
 These classes simplify interactions with specific endpoints by offering resource-specific methods.

 If a dedicated API class like `SpaceApi` or `StoryApi` does not exist for your desired endpoint, you can always fall back to the more versatile `ManagementApi` class.